Teaching with Zoom

 Recording Settings, Editing, and Sharing with Students

-Whether you’re recording synchronous sessions or using Zoom to create asynchronous content that you can reuse throughout your teaching, once Zoom is configured to record and transcribe, those settings will apply to all future meetings and recordings.
+Whether you’re recording synchronous sessions or asynchronous content using Zoom or Panopto that you can reuse throughout your teaching.

 Once you’ve set up these basic Zoom settings, they will apply to all future recordings.
-Recordings can be securely streamed to students, who must be authenticated through MyLS as well as their @mylaurier.ca Zoom account and they cannot download or share videos.
+Recordings can be securely streamed to students right through the MyLS integration in Zoom for meetings that were scheduled through the Zoom Meetings tab in MyLS.

 Basic Editing and Transcription

-One-click publishing through Zoom's Learning Management System Integration
+One-click publishing of lecture recordings through Zoom's Learning Management System Integration

-It's easy to make recordings available to students through MyLearningSpace.
+When you're recording lectures on Zoom, it's easy to make recordings available to students through MyLearningSpace.
 As long as the meeting was scheduled using the MyLS Zoom Meetings tab, recordings are easily to publish and unpublish to entire classes.
-Recordings are never availalbe until the instructor chooses to publish them using either of the below methods.
+Recordings are never available until the instructor chooses to publish them using either of the below methods.

-3. Click "Publish" beside the recording you want to make availble to students.
+- Click "Publish" beside the recording you want to make available to students.

 Students will access the recordings through the same "Cloud Recording" tab in MyLearning Space.